lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \code{ishigami.main_effects}

-\notes{But in general these indices need to be sampled using Monte Carlo or one of the quasi-Monte Carlo methods we've seen in the model-free experimental design.
+\notes{But in general, these indices need to be sampled using Monte Carlo or one of the quasi-Monte Carlo methods we've seen in the model-free experimental design.
 Details are given in [@Sobol-global01].}

 \notes{With Emukit, the first-order Sobol indices can be easily computed.
 We first need to define the space where of target simulator is analyzed.}